Niklas Bäckström: Calgary Flames

-Having yet to appear in a competitive game with the Wild in the 2015–16 season, on 29 February 2016, Bäckström was traded to the Calgary Flames (along with a draft pick in the 2016 NHL Entry Draft) in exchange for forward David Jones.
+Midway through the 2015–16 season, on 29 February 2016, Bäckström was traded to the Calgary Flames along with a draft pick in the 2016 NHL Entry Draft in exchange for forward David Jones.
 He appeared in four games for the Flames, recording two wins and two losses.

 Return to Finland

 On 10 June 2016, Bäckström effectively ended his NHL career after signing, as an impending free agent, a one-year contract with former club HIFK in Finland.

 In May 2018, Bäckström signed a one-year contract with Tappara.

+Coaching

+In July 2019, Bäckström was hired as the European goaltending development coach for the Columbus Blue Jackets.
+He remained in this role for four years before returning to the United States and serving as their team's goaltending coach.

 Personal life

 Bäckström and his wife Heidi have two children: Benjamin and Isabella.